impoyy/impoyy/README.md

 - 👋 Hi, I’m @impoyy
-- 👀 I’m interested in being a software developer
+- 👀 I’m interested in being a web developer
 - 🌱 I’m currently learning programming, python in particular
 - 💞️ I’m looking to collaborate on anything, im still learning, and any opportunity for me to learn i will grab
 - 📫 How to reach me ikoyikoyikoy on twitter